 Meet Dean Sharp-McHenry

-Our society is becoming more complex with disruptive technologies, advances in science and medicine, and the constant evolution of our healthcare system.
-We are committed to preparing our students, who will not only be change agents in this environment but also transformational leaders in these efforts.
-As Simmons continue to evolve as a leader in educating and empowering students, I am committed to supporting faculty and staff to create an academic experience where students can thrive to become the best version of themselves!
+"Our society is becoming more complex with disruptive technologies, advances in science and medicine, and the constant evolution of our healthcare system.
+I am committed to preparing our students, who will not only be change agents in this environment but also transformational leaders in these efforts.
+As Simmons continues to evolve as a leader in educating and empowering students, I am committed to supporting faculty and staff to create an academic experience where students can thrive to become the best version of themselves!"